BitzArt/Miscellaneous/src/Json/BitzArt.Json.TypedObjects/README.md

 }
 ```

-If you serialize and deserialize a list of `Rectangle` and `Circle` objects as `IShape`, their actual types will be lost:
+If you serialize and deserialize a list of `Rectangle` and `Circle` as a list of `IShape`, actual types of items will be lost:

 ```csharp
 var shapes = new List<IShape> { new Rectangle(16, 9), new Circle(5) };